Rexios80/rex/README.md

 Available commands:
   create   Create a new project
-  open     Open a project in in VSCode and Sublime Merge switch   Open a project reusing the current windows
+  open     Open a project in in Cursor and Sublime Merge

 Run "rex help <command>" for more information about a command.
 ```